./task

 }

-Parse and reassemble a file
+# Parse and convert a file

 With this function you can split a file into multiple parts whenever a specific keyword is matching.
 In this example the keyword is !vault.